chrisdale44/spot-hub/README.md

 ## Objectives

-- **Optimised Performance:** Ensure fast, smooth and lag-free rendering of thousands — potentially tens of thousands — of map pins around the globe.
+- **Optimised Performance:** Ensure fast, smooth and lag-free rendering of thousands — potentially tens of thousands — of map pins around the world.

 - **Streamlined Content Management:** Simplify the process of adding spots, images, and related information.